CSCI-3398/hackathon2/README.md

 ## Part 1: Install the required data and tools

 ### 1.1 Installation (Linux or Mac)
-After you have cloned your repository, On Linux or Max OSX, follow these commands below in a terinal:
+After you have cloned your repository, On Linux or Max OSX, follow these commands below in a terminal:

 ```
-      cd hackathon2
+      cd <fill in the name of your repo here>
       tar zxf pocketsphinx-0.5-20080912.tar.gz
       cd pocketsphinx-0.5
       ./build_all_static.sh